Mary White life

 - Approaching each exam period, a noise curfew is put in place to ensure that an ideal study environment is provided for students to study effectively.

-- The annual Commencement Dinner celebrates the academic achievements of Duval College students.
-High achievers in each university year are rewarded for their academic effort and success.
+- The annual Chancellor’s Dinner celebrates the academic achievements of Mary White College students.
+High achievers in each university year are rewarded for their academic effort and success through a number of prizes and awards.

 A foundation stone of the academic support program Mary White College is the Academic Mentor team.
 The Senior Academic Mentor and Academic Mentors from various disciplines at UNE are students who have consistently achieved high academic success.